bagder/uncurled/maintain/usersupport.md

 identical question next week.

-Of course, all user support should be feedback on how documentation can or should be improved so that users in the future can find the informtaion on their own rather than asking for it.
+Of course, all user support should be feedback on how documentation can or should be improved so that users in the future can find the information on their own rather than asking for it.
 Even if you will never completely be able to avoid questions simply because for many users, asking is quicker and easier done than searching and reading documentation.